stasvlasov/disambr/README.md

     accept and return list of sets (e.g., same person sets, different person sets, other probability of being the same person sets)
--   List of sets from (chain of) various procedures will be then merged (using sets algebra) according to the specific disambiguation algorithm to produce final list of sets.
+-   List of sets from (chain of) various procedures will be then merged (using basis set algebra) according to the specific disambiguation algorithm to produce final list of sets.
 -   Initial input should be in the form of a list of initial sets (the simplest input is one set with every person likely to be non unique, e.g., data.table of authors from Web of Science bibliography data).
--   When reading data package should try to do as many sets as possible on a fly (cleaning and splitting initial data to different types of entities)
+-   When reading data the package should try to do as many sets as possible on a fly (cleaning and splitting initial data to different types of entities)
 -   Try to implement lazy data loading and processing where possible

 # Naming convention